 The tomato base

 Growing up Nigerian Maggi cubes was the go-to seasoning for most dishes.
-I never witness a Smoky Party-Style Jollof Rice being made without Maggi cubes or something similar.
+I have never witnessed a Smoky Party-Style Jollof Rice being made without Maggi cubes or something similar.
 Although, in my adult years I have stayed away from it and other commercial seasonings.
 I generally prefer using fresh self-made seasonings.
 However, to stay true to this recipe which is a huge part of the Nigerian culture, I have included Maggi cubes.

 Fresh meat stock